SpataruMihaela/feeld-qa-automation/README.md

 # React Native Mobile Automation – End-to-End Tests

+## Repository Scope

+This repository contains only the mobile automation test framework.

+The React Native application under test is maintained in a separate repository and is treated as an external system under test (SUT).

+This separation reflects real-world team structures where application development and test automation are owned and versioned independently.

 ## Scenario

 This project was created to demonstrate how to design, implement, and maintain a comprehensive automation test suite for a React Native mobile application.